 Trailer Village Camping Fees and Reservations

-Trailer Village is operated by the Xanterra company, a concessionaire which runs the hotel, camping and food services at a number of parks.
+Trailer Village is operated by a non-park service concessionaire which runs the hotel, camping and food services at a number of parks.
 Therefore, you cannot make your reservations through the Recreation.gov website (which is how you would make them if you'd be staying in the Mather Campground next door.
 Why is there a difference?
-Because Mather is operated by the park itself.)
+Because Mather is operated by the NPS itself.)

 The Grand Canyon National Park's Desert View campground is located near the park's eastern entrance.
 Visitors who enjoy being away from crowds will enjoy Desert View, which is located 26 miles away from the main park visitor's center and most popular canyon viewing points.

 The Desert View campground operates seasonally between mid-May and mid-October.
 This is when the national park is most crowded and spaces in the Mather Campground and Trailer Village can be difficult to obtain.
 Although the Desert View campground does fill up to capacity, you're more apt to find a last-minute camping space here.

 The Desert View campground does NOT take reservations.
 There are 50 campsites at Desert View.
 Both tents as well as RV's are welcomed, but no hookups are available.
 RV's must be under 30 feet in length.